Qingbolan/easy-cli/demo/README.md

 ## Requirements

-All demos use the EasyCli library components:
+All demos use the SilanTui library components:
-- `easycli.chat_display.LiveChatDisplay`
+- `silantui.ui.chat_display.LiveChatDisplay`
 - `rich` library for terminal UI

 Make sure you have the parent directory in your Python path or run from the project root.